jkbrynildsen/tau-spread/README.md

 ## Tutorial

-For a general overview, see `example` folder.
+For a general overview of linear diffusion modeling in neurodegenerative disease, see tutorial in `example` folder.

 ## Directory structure